 In a gentle way that is supportive of your parenting values.

 You may have tried sleep consultants, read books, or researched online.
-My education in sensory-processing and advanced certification as Baby-Led Sleep and Wellbeing Specialist allows me to develop a personalized and holistic sleep plan, tailored to your child.
+My education in sensory-processing and advanced certification as a Pediatric Sleep & Reflux Specialist allows me to develop a personalized and holistic sleep plan, tailored to your child.

 I understand that your family is unique and that no two families have the same goals.
 I encourage you to keep the pieces of your sleep routines that you love.
 And support you to make changes to the pieces that are not working.
 I will always support your goals, whether it is bed-sharing or sleeping separately, breastfeeding or formula.